 SQL in KDB-X Examples

-These examples show how to run SQL queries in KDB-X. They include query patterns, execution methods, parameter usage, integration with q, and error handling.
+This page provides practical examples of running SQL in KDB-X. It demonstrates common execution patterns, parameter usage, integration with q, and basic error handling.

 q)t:([]a: til 3) // create a table t with a column a